dirigible-io/dirigible-io.github.io/help/ide.md

 The tools that constitute the perspectives are laid out in predefined regions of the work plot, but you can change their position using drag and drop.
 The perspectives are simply predefined configurations, hence you can open, move, or close different tools on the work plot of a perspective for your convenience.
 You can also be maximize, minimize, or even pop out any of the tools in a separate window.

-The tools are the smallest atomic parts in the IDE.
+The tools are the smallest atomic parts in the Web IDE.
 They are referred to as views or editors, and each type is handled differently.

 ### Perspectives